EmergingDigitalAcademy/intro-to-ecmascript-and-dom-programming/README.md

   - Basic introduction to html and css (just enough to be dangerous)
   - Review of how javascript, html, and css all link together in `index.html`
   - Review of how the Document Object Model works (DOM)
+  - Review of HTML5 input elements and forms
   - ECMAScript6 Features:
     - Code comments
     - data types: strings, numbers, integers, booleans